Platform Standards

 Questions Students Ask Most

-Answers written and reviewed by our team of academic researchers — clear, accurate, and jargon-free.
+Answers written and reviewed by our team of academic researchers.
+Clear, accurate, and without jargon.

-A strong problem statement identifies the gap in existing literature, states who is affected, and explains why the study is necessary.
-It should answer: What is the problem?
+A strong problem statement identifies the gap in existing literature, states who is affected, and explains why the study is necessary now.
+It should answer three questions: What is the problem?
 Who does it affect?
 Why study it now?
-Aim for 2–4 focused paragraphs.
-Reference at least two recent peer-reviewed studies to establish that the gap genuinely exists in the literature.
+Aim for 2 to 4 focused paragraphs and reference at least two recent peer-reviewed studies to establish that the gap genuinely exists in the literature.

 Quantitative research collects numerical data and uses statistical analysis to test hypotheses or measure relationships.
-Use it when your question includes "how many," "to what extent," or "is there a significant difference."
-Qualitative research explores meaning, experience, and perspectives — use it for questions asking "how," "why," or "what is the lived experience of."
-When neither alone suffices, mixed methods combines both.
+Use it when your question asks "how many," "to what extent," or "is there a significant difference."
+Qualitative research explores meaning, experience, and perspectives.
+Use it when asking "how," "why," or "what is the lived experience of."
+When neither alone is sufficient, mixed methods research combines both approaches within a single study.

-A methodology chapter typically covers: (1) Research Design — name and justify your approach; (2) Population & Sampling — who participated and how selected; (3) Research Instrument — describe your data collection tool; (4) Data Collection Procedure — the step-by-step process; (5) Data Analysis — the methods or statistics used and why.
+A methodology chapter covers five core sections: (1) Research Design, where you name and justify your approach; (2) Population and Sampling, covering who participated and how they were selected; (3) Research Instrument, describing your data collection tool; (4) Data Collection Procedure, the step-by-step process; and (5) Data Analysis, covering the statistical methods used and why.
 Every choice must be justified in relation to your research questions.

 APA 7th Edition (2020) is the current standard adopted by most universities globally.
-Key changes from APA 6th: up to 20 authors listed before an ellipsis; running heads only required for journal manuscript submissions; DOIs use https://doi.org/ format; publisher location no longer required for books.
-Always verify with your institution's specific graduate manual.
+Key changes from APA 6th Edition: up to 20 authors are listed before an ellipsis; running heads are only required for journal manuscript submissions; DOIs use the https://doi.org/ format; publisher location is no longer required for books.
+Always verify requirements with your institution's specific graduate manual, as local policies may add requirements beyond the base APA standard.

 A conceptual framework is a visual or written map showing how your key variables relate to each other.
-To build one: (1) List your independent and dependent variables; (2) Draw directional arrows showing relationships; (3) Label each connection with the theory or logic that predicts that relationship; (4) Synthesize it from the literature — do not copy another researcher's framework.
-It should be an original synthesis of relevant theories applied to your specific study context.
+To build one: list your independent and dependent variables; draw directional arrows showing the relationships; label each connection with the theory or logic that supports it; and synthesize it from the literature rather than copying another researcher's framework.
+It should be an original synthesis of relevant theories applied to your specific study context, not a reproduction of someone else's model.